 To create a colander from aluminum foil, measure and tear a portion that fits over the rim of your pan, providing enough space to both create a depression in your foil and to fold the edges over your pan.
 Then, double up on your layers so it’s sturdy, poke a few holes, and steam your veggies.
 Keep in mind that this method uses a lot of foil, so it may be best used only when in a pinch.

 Those wire racks you use to cool your baked goods can double as an easy steamer when you need it—but just to be clear, we mean veggies in this case.
 This is a pretty straightforward method, only requiring the usual pan of boiling water (the wider the better) and a wire rack.
 As with all steaming methods, make sure you place a lid over your food so that the steam can thoroughly circulate.
 Of course, you won’t be able to get a perfect seal between your lid and pan, but that won’t compromise results.
-Try using this technique to wilt hearty greens for warm dishes, like this kale salad with blue cheese and walnuts.
+Try using this technique to wilt hearty greens for warm dishes.

 The microwave cooks food fast, making it great for convenient cooking.
 What’s more, it’s a time-tested tool for steaming vegetables.
 For firm vegetables like potatoes, cut into even slices and place them into a microwave-safe bowl.
 Then, add 1 to 2 tablespoons of water to the bowl, top it with a microwave-safe lid, and cook for 6-8 minutes.